AO-StreetArt/Aesel/docs/pages/Scene_Registration_API.rst

 Parameters
 ^^^^^^^^^^

--  device\_id (string) – unique identifier for the device registering to the scene
+-  device\_id (string) – unique identifier for the device registered to the scene

 Post Data